CloudThat-CMS/MS-CMS-AI/content/modules/units/unit-template.md

 Write your content here.
 Use clear, concise language and appropriate markdown formatting.

 ##### Key Concepts
-- Concept 1: Definition and explanation
+- Concept1: Definition and explanation
-- Concept 2: Definition and explanation
+- Concept2: Definition and explanation

 ##### Examples
 ```code-language